Jishnu-Aji/loan-category-encoding-pandas/README.md

 Final Shape: (45015, 24)
 ```

-## Generated File
+## Encoded Dataset

+The processed dataset is saved as:

 ```text
 encoded_loan.csv
 ```

-The final dataset contains only numerical values and is ready for machine learning workflows.
+All categorical values are converted into numeric values (0 and 1), making the dataset suitable for machine learning algorithms.

 ## Screenshots